-1.11 Other conditions
+1.10 Other conditions

-- (a) These instruments should be fully paid-up, unsecured, and free of any restrictive clauses. - (b) Investment by FIIs and NRIs shall be within an overall limit of 49% and 24% of the issue respectively, subject to the investment by each FII not exceeding 10% of the issue and investment by each NRI not exceeding 5% of the issue.
+- (a) These instruments should be fully paid-up, unsecured, and free of any restrictive clauses. - (b) Investment by FIIs and NRIs shall be within an overall limit of 49% and 24% of the issue respectively, subject to the investment by each FII not exceeding

+10% of the issue and investment by each NRI not exceeding 5% of the issue.
 Investment by FIIs in these instruments shall be outside the ECB limit for rupee denominated corporate debt as fixed by Government of India from time to time.
-However, investment by FIIs in these instruments will be subject to separate ceiling of USD 500 million.
-The overall non-resident holding of Preference Shares and equity shares in public sector banks will be subject to the statutory / regulatory limit. - (c) Banks should comply with the terms and conditions, if any, stipulated by SEBI / other regulatory authorities in regard to issue of the instruments.
+However, investment by FIIs in these instruments will be subject to separate ceiling.
+The overall nonresident holding of Preference Shares and equity shares in public sector banks will be subject to the statutory / regulatory limit.

+(c) Banks should comply with the terms and conditions, if any, stipulated by SEBI / other regulatory authorities in regard to issue of the instruments.